 Looking back on the last 2 years, I’m still amazed at the river of money Amazon has provided for so many people – from stay-at-home moms to major household brands.
 And while it’s not always good news (nothing ever is in business) the opportunity is still very real and I believe will continue to get even better.
 However, as more competition has entered the marketplace it means sellers must bring their best cards to the table if they’re going to win.
-We wanted to write a comprehensive guide that not only explained how Amazon’s search engine works, but the specific methods and tools we’re using today to help our clients optimize their listings and crush it on Amazon.
+We wanted to write a comprehensive guide to Amazon SEO that not only explained how Amazon’s search engine works, but the specific methods and tools we’re using today to help our clients optimize their listings and crush it on Amazon.

 The beauty and burden of Amazon’s search engine (aka A9) is it’s simplicity.
 Amazon provides a very simple-to-use interface where sellers can populate all the data relevant to their product.
 Once you know what to put in these fields, it makes it very easy to implement any changes.
 However, because A9 is a maturing algorithm, frequent and unpredictable updates are a common point of frustration for many sellers on Amazon.
 In turn, I’ve done my best to include the most up-to-date recommendations based on both Amazon’s documentation and our own observations after managing 1000s of Amazon listings.
 However, the observations and recommendations I make in this guide are subject to change.
 Therefore, I encourage you to revisit this guide frequently and check the comments section often.